Skip to main content

 API client credentials

-A small number of vendors use long-lived API credentials instead of an interactive login.
-You create an API client in the vendor admin, copy the credentials, and paste them into Dema.
+Some services use API credentials instead of an interactive login.
+Create an API client in the service’s admin area, then copy its credentials into Dema.

 Managing a connection

-Go to Agents → Settings → Integrations, find the connected integration, and click Disconnect.
-The agent immediately loses access to that integration’s tools.
+• Disconnect deletes the connection everywhere it is used.
+Go to Agents → Settings → Integrations, find the connection, and click Disconnect.

 Revoking Dema’s access at the vendor